-Eddy Malave is a native of Long Island, New York where he began his musical training on the viola under Irene Stitt and piano under Ana Maria Trenchi de Bottazzi.
-He holds a Bachelors and Masters degree from The Juilliard School in viola performance studying under William Lincer, were he was the recipient of the William Gluck fellowship.
+Eddy Malave is a native of Long Island, New York, where he began his musical training on the viola under Irene Stitt and piano under Ana Maria Trenchi de Bottazzi.
+He holds Bachelor's and Master's degrees from The Juilliard School in viola performance, studying under William Lincer, were he was the recipient of the William Gluck fellowship.
 Past teachers have included Patinka Kopec, Margaret Pardee, Roland Vamos, Heidi Castleman and Joey Corpus.

 Mr. Malave is a certified teacher of the Alexander Technique (American Center for the Alexander Technique and AmSAT certified), having studied extensively with Thom Lemmons and John Nicholls.
 Eddy has presented the Alexander Technique at the British Columbia Music Teachers conference in Surrey, B.C., Canada, at the American Institute of Musical Studies (A.I.M.S.) in Graz, Austria, at the Volterra Project in Volterra, Italy, at the National Conservatory of Music in Amman, Jordan, at the Hartt School of Music in Hartford, Connecticut, at the North Carolina School of the arts in Winston- Salem, N.C., The Frost School of Music at the University of Miami, Orquestra Academica de Buenos Aires and the Institute for the Alexander Technique in Buenos Aires, Argentina, at the 2012 International Viola Congress held at the Eastman School of Music in Rochester, New York, and for the Imani winds chamber music festival at the Juilliard School in New York.